boyter/boyter.org/content/posts/expert-excuses-for-not-writing-unit-tests.md

 Remember to double down on something like the above.
 Write MANY unit tests which test the code but do not find the bug.
 Use this as ammunition later when it is discovered.
 Point out that following the process did nothing, and you spent all your time writing tests rather then actually testing anything.

-This is unlikely, but if you code ever does fail (gotta be someone else's fault?) remember to swallow the error and if you are forced to report on it use a message such as `"Error: Something went wrong ¯\_(ツ)_/¯"`.
-Never ever ever return the stack trace.
+This is unlikely, but if you code ever does fail (someone else's fault of course!) remember to swallow the error and if you are forced to report on it use a message such as `"Error: Something went wrong ¯\_(ツ)_/¯"`.
+Never ever return or print the stack trace.
 Also be sure to reuse the error as much as possible, with slight variations.
 For example,

  - `"Error: Something went wrong ¯\_(ツ)_/¯"`
  - `"Error: Soemthing went wrong ¯\_(ツ)_/¯"`